Hostile Takeover

 N took a step forward.

-“Stay back, idiot,” V said, completely undermined by a voice as steady as a string snapping.
+“Stay back, idiot,” V said, order somewhat undermined by a voice as steady as a string snapping.

 V leapt, spinning in the air, firing her guns, and finding targets in the few remaining worker drones.